 Henry and Ellen Rayner were one of the early residents of the Altona district moving into the area around 1890 and building in Mount Street.

-Henry was born 31 August 1845 in Northbourne, in County Kent England to parents Henry (1815 – 1859) and Eleanor Rayner nee Marsh (1817 – 1892).
+Henry was born 31 August 1845 in Northbourne, in County Kent England to parents Henry (1814 – 1859) and Eleanor Rayner nee Marsh (1817 – 1892).
 Henry was one of thirteen siblings being the fifth born and second eldest son.
+Henry senior was a farmer, like his father, working land within the Northbourne parish.

 At the age 16 Henry had joined the Royal Navy as a Boy Seaman 2nd Class and then at 18 as an Able Seaman.
 He served on various ships until his last 15 months of service when he was transferred to the ‘Himalaya’ on the 1st June 1872.
 It was not long after this transfer that the Himalaya was required to join other ships within the Ashanti War on the Gold Coast of Africa.
 It is believed that Henry may have been one of a large number of members of the Himalaya that received the Ashanti medal.
 Henry was discharged from the Navy in September 1873 at he then joined the Merchant Navy aboard the ship Northumberland out of the Port of London.
 It was on this ship that he sailed to Australia and arrived back in England in February 1874 but had fallen in love with Australia.